ardislu/csvio/CONTRIBUTING.md

 All reasonable type issues (i.e., those not resulting from limitations of `tsc`) should be fixed.

+To work around `tsc` limitations, add manual type definitions in `./npm/ambient.d.ts`.
+These type definitions are appended to the output of `tsc` and override the `tsc` outputs if there are conflicts.

 ## 2. Tests

 Run tests: